telerik/blazor-docs/components/multiselect/tag-mode.md

 ## Single Mode

-When the single tag mode is enabled only one summary tag will be displayed showing the count of all the selected items.
+When the single tag mode is enabled, only one summary tag will be displayed showing the count of all selected items.

 To use the single tag mode, set the `TagMode` parameter to `MultiSelectTagMode.Single`.